1Git2Clone/currency-conversion/README.md

 currency conversion in.

 > [!NOTE]
-> Free accounts are limited to 14 days back in time and the service works for
+> Free accounts are limited to 14 days back in time and their service works for
 > dates after 2015-01-01.